Banned in Boston: History

 This movement had several unintended consequences.
 One was that Boston, a cultural center since its founding, was perceived as less sophisticated than other cities without stringent censorship practices.
 Another was that the phrase "banned in Boston" became associated, in the popular mind, with something lurid, sexy, and naughty.
 Commercial distributors were often pleased when their works were banned in Boston—it gave them more appeal elsewhere.
+In 1961, singer/host Merv Griffin recorded a novelty song, "Banned in Boston", written by Clint Ballard Jr. and Fred Tobias, which became a modest hit.

-Prominent literary figure H. L. Mencken was arrested in Boston in 1926, after purposely selling a banned issue of his magazine The American Mercury.
+Literary figure H. L. Mencken was arrested in Boston in 1926, after purposely selling a banned issue of his magazine The American Mercury.
 Though his case was dismissed by a local judge and he later won a lawsuit against the Watch and Ward Society for illegal restraint of trade, the effort did little to affect censorship in Boston.
-Strange Fruit, the novel of forbidden interracial romance by Lillian Smith, was also banned by the Watch and Ward Society, and in 1929 Boston's mayor Malcolm Nichols and the city censor banned Eugene O'Neill's Pulitzer Prize-winning play Strange Interlude.
+Strange Fruit, the novel of forbidden interracial romance by Lillian Smith, was also banned by the Watch and Ward Society, and, in 1929, Boston's mayor Malcolm Nichols and the city censor banned Eugene O'Neill's Pulitzer Prize-winning play Strange Interlude.

 During the same era, there were also periodic "purity campaigns" on radio, as individual stations decided to ban songs with double-entendres or alleged vulgar lyrics.
 One victim of such a campaign was bandleader Joe Rines who, in November 1931, was cut off in mid-song by John L. Clark, program director of WBZ, for performing a number called "This is the Missus", whose lyrics Clark deemed inappropriate.
 Rines was indignant, saying he believed Clark was over-reacting to a totally innocent song, but Clark insisted he was right to ban any song whose lyrics might be construed as suggestive.

 The Warren Court (1953–69) expanded civil liberties and in Memoirs v.
 Massachusetts and other cases curtailed the ability of municipalities to regulate the content of literature, plays, and movies.
 The last major literary censorship battle in the U.S. was fought over Naked Lunch, which was banned in Boston in 1965.
 Eventually the Watch and Ward Society changed its name to the New England Citizens Crime Commission, and made its main emphasis against gambling and drugs and far less on media.